 Looking for a great London restaurant?
-Check out my forever favourite London restaurants from my three years of living in London.
+Check out the three best London restaurants that are really worth the hype!

 There are many things I miss about living in London, and my favourite London restaurants are high up on the list.
 Even though Malta has a great selection of restaurants, where I can even bring my dog, there are some London restaurants I still haven’t found a match to.

 One of my favourite things when I lived in London was exploring new restaurants and dishes.
 But when I had visitors, I always made sure to bring them to my staple favourites.
 These are the restaurants I will keep going back to, as they have a special place in my heart.

 Here is my top three list of the best London restaurants that never disappoint – and are definitely worth the hype.

 Three Best London Restaurants

 My 2019 birthday was spent enjoying a (free) birthday meal at Meat Liquor.
 When spending my birthday in London, I couldn’t think of any better place to have dinner.
 Meat Liquor isn’t fancy, but it is right about the best food I have tried in London.